hcvst/erlang-dns/README.md

 Tests
 =====
-To run the end to end test executed `make e2e`.
+To run the end to end test execute `make e2e`.

 System Architecture
 ===================